 In order to practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
 But only in Japan.
-If you happen to live anywhere else in the world all you need to know is basic knowledge on pruning, really.
+If you happen to live in Australia, however, all you need to know is basic knowledge on pruning.
 Everything else comes down to trial and error and a lot of patience.

 That is because even the best gardeners of us can do nothing when it comes to waiting.
 Growing trees is a long process and patience is mandatory.
 After all, you are building your own zen garden.
 There still is a way to shorten the period of time.
 You can either choose a type of plant that grows faster or already a bigger plant or tree.
 Yet, a bigger tree means that you’ll have to spend that extra bit on transportation.

 Now that we’ve gone through the fact that niwaki requires patience it’s time to choose the right plant.
 Cloud pruning requires the tree to be deciduous, even better if it’s evergreen.
 We are kind of limited to a couple of choices really.